Click on Cards

-- Supporting comprehensive and consistent symbolic representation of the different components of an enterprise architecture
+- Ontologies ensure the comprehensive and consistent symbolic representation of the different components of an enterprise architecture

-- To be updated from real-time data, if with some latency for information and knowledge
+- Machine learning technologies enable updates from real-time data, if with some latency for information and knowledge (Osmosis)

-- Enabling the pairing of decision-making processes and symbolic resources and the explainability of actual and simulated processes.
+- Knowledge graphs enable the pairing of decision-making processes and symbolic resources and the explainability of actual and simulated processes (homeostasis)

 Decision-making is often confused with problem-solving, namely how to pick a solution given a set of resources, typically people, information, financing, materials.
 That paradigm ignores the temporal dimension of enterprises’ decision-making which are made of interdependent commitments meant to be carried out across shifting backgrounds and overlapping timescales.